-It is gems like these that makes this book is a must-read not just for literarily inclined readers of English, but also for Indian readers of all kinds to trace the history of a most interesting canon of writers.
+It is gems like these that make this book a must-read not just for literarily inclined readers of English, but also for Indian readers of all kinds to trace the history of a most interesting canon of writers.
 The same goes for lovers of Bombay, as Jussawalla conjures one vivid portrait of the city after another.
 And lastly, for students of English literature to significantly widen their perspective and get some extra marks too.

 Recommended age group: 15 and above

-Pranita is a 23 year-old singer, actor, storyteller, avid reader, troublemaker and dramebaaz at large.
+Pranita is a 23-year-old singer, actor, storyteller, avid reader, troublemaker and dramebaaz at large.
 She is currently training in Hindustani music and pursuing her Master’s in Ancient Indian Culture (when she’s taking time from brainwashing people into optimism).

 *Feature Image Courtesy: Indian Express